tekiegirl/Archangels/1.ProblemBackground/ArchitectureAnalysis.md

 | Clinic        | Family to Clinic    | Customer Profile | Clinics can be given permission to access customer medical information in the customer profile |
 | Clinic        | 2-way               | Message          | Clinics and customers can message each other                 |

+Next Steps:

+- [ ] Make decisions and record in ADRs about system granularity.

 ---

 [> Home](../README.md)   [> Problem Background](README.md)